- 0.1 Irrigation

 21st October 2015

-I noticed another leaf on my Masdevallia decumana today was also showing very obvious signs of leaf spot – the leaf was progressively yellowing and another dark brown leaf spot was clearly present.
-I removed the infected leaf promptly, sterilising my tools before and after use.
+I noticed another leaf on my Masdevallia decumana specimen today was also showing very obvious signs of leaf spot – the leaf was progressively yellowing and another dark brown leaf spot was clearly present.
+These conditions appear quite suddenly and worsen very rapidly, so prompt removal of the afflicted leaf is vital in containing the infection.
+I removed this infected leaf promptly, sterilising my tools both before and after use.
 You can see photographs of this leaf below.

 29th October 2015

 Another day, and another orchid needs attention.
-Today it’s my Aerangis punctata, as you can see in the photographs below, this orchid isn’t looking very healthy.
+Today it’s my Aerangis punctata specimen.
+As you can see in the photographs below, this orchid isn’t looking very healthy.

 6th November 2015